-Users who can back up data from a device could take the backup media to a non-domain computer on which they have administrative privileges, and then restore the data.
-They could take ownership of the files and view any unencrypted data that is contained within the backup set.
+Users who can back up data from a device to separate media could take the media to a non-domain computer on which they have administrative privileges, and then restore the data.
+They could take ownership of the files and view any unencrypted data that is contained within the data set.

 Restrict the Back up files and directories user right to members of the IT team who must back up organizational data as part of their daily job responsibilities.
-If you are using backup software that runs under specific service accounts, only these accounts (and not the IT staff) should have the Back up files and directories user right.
+If you use software that backs up data under specific service accounts, only these accounts (and not the IT staff) should have the right to back up files and directories.

-Changes in the membership of the groups that have the Back up files and directories user right could limit the abilities of users who are assigned to specific administrative roles in your environment.
-You should confirm that authorized backup administrators can still perform backup operations.
+Changes in the membership of the groups that have the user right to back up files and directories could limit the abilities of users who are assigned to specific administrative roles in your environment.
+Confirm that authorized administrators can still back up files and directories.